Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

    * Description of feature: ... <br>
    * Description of your implementation: ... <br>

 2. [DataFiles].
+Description of the feature ... (easy)
+   * Code to the Data File [reports_dataset.json](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/4211a2b73d3609ae153915b5ea24e70b69bb785c/report_dataset_generator/generate_reports.py).
+   * Description of feature: Our dataset is stored in a json file in the folder report_dataset_generator.
+This feature is intended to have a dataset consisting of 2500 instances of our primary data which is reports.
+A comprehensive dataset of this size and variety allows for robust and accurate testing of the core functionalities in our application (Such as Searching, Sorting and Data Visualisation).
+It simulates a real-world scenario wherin an app will have a diverse variety of user-inputs and should be able to handle large volues of data efficiently. <br>
-I used a python script to create 2500 instances of report which are our main data files.
-It uses the random function to generate reports from pre-defined data pools for fields - location, category, priority, users, date, time and likes to ensure diversity.
+   * Description of our implementation: We used a python script to create 2500 instances of report which are our main data files.
+It uses the random function to generate reports from pre-defined data pools for fields - location, category, priority, users, date, time and likes to ensure a large diversity in the dataset.
 For each report, a unique integer id is attached.
-Each report is saved as a dictionary and added to a list, which is ultimately serialised into a formatted JSON file reports_dataset.json.
+Each report is saved as a dictionary and added to a list, which is ultimately serialised into a formatted JSON file reports_dataset.json. <br>
-   * Code to the Data File [reports_dataset.json](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/4211a2b73d3609ae153915b5ea24e70b69bb785c/report_dataset_generator/generate_reports.py).

 3. []
    <br>